Departmental Update: : August 15, 2020

 USask Department of Music Ensemble, Applied Lesson and Classroom Instruction Considerations.

 These are unusual times as we collectively move through the CoVid-19 global pandemic as a community.
 Like most other in-person activities at the USask the overall operation of our department will likely be impacted to some degree by CoVid-19 this coming fall in an effort to keep everyone safe.
-That said the Department of Music is working hard to create the best experiential learning opportunities possible for our students, in all of our ensembles, applied lesson studios, and, in all our lecture & seminar courses.
-In fact we are excited about innovative and creative possibilities that we are exploring that may in fact augment the experiential learning opportunities for our students within our ensembles, applied studios and classrooms.
+That said the Department of Music is working hard to create the very best experiential learning opportunities possible for our students, in all of our ensembles, applied lesson studios, and, in all our lecture & seminar courses.
+In fact we are excited about some innovative teaching and learning possibilities that we are exploring.
+These new ideas may in fact augment some of the experiential learning opportunities for our wonderful students.

 The USask Department of Music Ensembles will be offering all our regular ensemble activities, applied lessons, and, lectures & seminar courses in the fall of 2020.

-These ensemble offerings include our Wind Orchestra, Greystone Singers, Music Theatre, Concert Band, University Chorus, Jazz Ensemble, and Chamber Ensemble.
+Our ensemble offerings include the UofS Wind Orchestra, Greystone Singers, Music Theatre, Concert Band, University Chorus, Jazz Ensemble, and Chamber Ensemble.

-The health and safety of our students, sessionals, staff, and faculty remain our top priority.
-As such many of our departmental offerings may be held in a remote learning modality.
-We will know more about this as the summer progresses.
+The health and safety of our students, sessionals, term appointments, staff, and faculty remain our top priority.
+As such all of our departmental course offerings will be held in remote learning modality this fall with 2 exceptions.
+These 2 exceptions include the following:

-The Department of Music will post more updates on our web site over the summer.
-We will also send a series of update emails to all members of our departmental community as we continue to progress towards the start of our fall 2020 semester.
+The Department of Music will continue to send a series of emails to update all members of our departmental community as we continue to progress towards the start of our fall 2020 semester.